- Secondary liver cancer

 - when tests can’t find where the cancer started – this is known as cancer of unknown primary (CUP).

 The liver is the largest organ inside the body.
-It is part of the digestive system and is found next to the stomach on the right side of the abdomen under the ribs.
+It is found above the stomach on the right side of the abdomen (belly) under the ribs.
 The gall bladder sits under the liver, and the pancreas sits under the stomach.
-These organs work together to help the body process food.
+These organs are all part of the digestive system.
+They work together to help the body break down food and turn it into energy.

 The digestive system